Philip Sansom: Second World War

-By the beginning of October 1944, Sansom and peace activist Laurie Hislam set off on a tour to promote Oldway's collection of drawings, The March to Death, which, by the end of the war, sold 10,000 copies.
+By the beginning of October 1944, Sansom and peace activist Laurie Hislam set off on a tour to promote Olday's collection of drawings, The March to Death, which by the end of the war sold 10,000 copies.
 And, like Olday, he contributed articles and cartoons to War Commentary.
 However, Sansom also joined Berneri, her husband Vernon Richards, and John Hewetson to became one of its editors.
 After he did so, he served two prison sentences in the following year.
 Initially, he served a two-month sentence in Brixton Prison, having been charged with ‘being in possession of an army waterproof coat and for failing to notify a change of address’.
-Then, very shortly afterwards he, with the other editors of War Commentary, were arrested and tried at the Old Bailey, the Central Criminal Court, for the offence of ‘the dissemination of three seditious issues of War Commentary under Defence Regulation 39a’, for which they were found guilty.
+Then, very shortly afterwards he, with the other editors of War Commentary, were arrested and tried at the Old Bailey, the Central Criminal Court, for the offence of "the dissemination of three seditious issues of War Commentary under Defence Regulation 39a", for which they were found guilty.
+(Note: The funds to cover the legal costs for the editors were raised by the Freedom Press Defence Committee.)
 Sansom was sentenced to nine months imprisonment, which he served in Wormwood Scrubs.